Dhekshith4113/8085_simulator/README.md

 Updated on 02/11/2023 Thursday (Added CALL and RET instructions and their conditional counterparts.
 I've saved these changes in 8085_simulator.py .
 And also added stack pointer and LXI SP instruction ).
 Updated on 03/11/2023 Friday ( Added PUSH and POP instructions.
 I've saved these changes in 8085_simulator.py .
 PSW operand is now available ).
 Updated on 02/12/2023 Saturday ( Completed the entire simulator website using HTML, CSS and JavaScript.
 Note: Only A, M, G, and R operations are available ).
+Updated on 14/12/2023 Thursday ( Optimized the Python and JavaScript Program.
+Made the  UI elegant and as accurate as the actual 8085 kits in my college lab.
+Added some functions like Single Step.
+Now I might complete the instruction set and add some additional functions ).